SOS Children in Guinea Bissau

 Our Work in Guinea-Bissau

 SOS Children began working in Guinea-Bissau in 1994 with the opening of an SOS Children's Village, an SOS Nursery and Primary School in the capital city, Bissau, on land donated by the government.
-The Village is about 3km from the city centre in an area called Missira and has eleven family houses and two SOS Youth Homes, built in 2002 for the older children on the verge of becoming independent.
-Both the school and the nursery are open to children from the neighbourhood as well as the SOS children.

 In 1998, fighting in the vicinity meant the village had to be evacuated to our Village in Bakoteh in The Gambia where they stayed for almost a year, before being able to return to Bissau.